hyphacoop/handbook/Hypha-Worker-Co-operative/bylaws.md

 [^12]: This is a standard co-operative concept.
 Some portion of any excess money (surplus) is returned to members each year.
 [^13]: 20% of surplus is allocated to members, according to hours worked, but is initially held by the co-op as a loan by the member.
 [^14]: if the year's loss is bigger than the reserve, the reserve goes to $0.
-[^15]: 20% of the loss (or more, if the reserver couldn't cover the 80%) is taken from member loans, relative to their hours worked.
+[^15]: 20% of the loss (or more, if the reserve couldn't cover the 80%) is taken from member loans, relative to their hours worked.
 [^16]: Voting by secret ballot reduces social pressures and repercussions to help ensure a free and honest vote.
 [^17]: When directors vote, it is by open ballot to keep them accountable to membership.
 [^18]: This is the mechanism by which surplus money actually makes its way into members' pockets.